sketch-hq/SketchAPI/docs/pages/plugins-update-plugin.md

    </rss>
    ```

 > **Note:** Sketch expects the `sparkle:version` attribute to be of the form `X.X.X`.
 If you are using semantic updates with `skpm` you can only use "major", "minor", or "patch".
-Using something like "prerelease" would add a dash to the end (`X.X.X-X`) and Sketch won't recognize the update.
+Using "prerelease" would add a dash to the end (`X.X.X-X`) and Sketch won't recognize the update.